breezy-weather/breezy-weather/docs/HOMEPAGE.md

 - Ephemeris (Sun & Moon)
 - Current details

-Some cards may not show with some providers if the data is not available.
-Check [providers](PROVIDERS.md) for more info.
+Some cards may not show with some sources if the data is not available.
+Check [sources](SOURCES.md) for more info.

 On top of the first card, you have all current alerts listed with their starting time and ending time, if they are restricted to a period.
 If there are no alerts currently, but there are some scheduled for the future, it will be written, and you will be able to tap on the text to see the details of these future alerts.

 ### Daily forecast

 Each day starts at 06:00 and ends at 29:59 (05:59 the day after).
-Days are split into two moments: daytime (06:00 to 17:59) and nighttime (18:00 to 29:59). *Some providers might use slightly different hours, such as China from 10:00 to 19:59 and from 20:00 to 31:59.*
+Days are split into two moments: daytime (06:00 to 17:59) and nighttime (18:00 to 29:59). *Some sources might use slightly different hours, such as China from 10:00 to 19:59 and from 20:00 to 31:59.*

 Daily forecast is made of multiple tabs called trends.
 Order of daily trends can be changed in settings.